-18. Save $400 by pausing your gym membership.
+18. Save $400–500 by pausing your gym membership.

-20. Save $500 by shopping for insurance with the help of an independent insurance agent.
+20. Save $700 by shopping for insurance with the help of an independent insurance agent.

+You didn’t see that one coming, did you?
 This is one of Dave’s most popular money-saving tips because it’s so easy to do.
 Maybe you’ve outgrown your current coverage or you qualify for new discounts.
-An independent insurance agent can research all the options to find the best deal on the policy that’s right for you.
+An independent insurance agent can research all the options to find the best deal that’s right for you.

-Most people save an average of $700 when they shop around for insurance with the help of the agents Dave recommends.(6)
+Most people save an average of $700 when they shop around for insurance with one of the agents Dave recommends.
+That’s nuts!
 Kick-start your summer savings by making sure you’re getting the best deal on insurance!
-Get a free quote from one of Dave’s recommended insurance Endorsed Local Providers (ELPs) today!
+Get a free quote from an insurance Endorsed Local Provider (ELP) today!